After stillbirth and neonatal death: how you might feel

 It can be very upsetting to tell family and friends about your baby’s death.

 Although people will want to comfort and support you, they might not understand your experience.
 And sometimes people might try to comfort you by saying things that minimise your loss.
-For example, ‘At least you know you can get pregnant’ or ‘At least you have your other children’.
+For example, ‘You can try for another baby’ or ‘At least you have your other children’.
 It might all sound like empty words to you.

 Acknowledging your baby’s death

-Many parents find that doing something more formal to acknowledge the loss of a baby helps their healing.
+Many parents find that doing something formal to acknowledge the loss of a baby helps their healing.
+For example:

-- Donating to a charity: you could buy or make something to give to a worthy organisation on behalf of your baby.
+- Donate to a charity: you could buy or make something to give to a worthy organisation on behalf of your baby.

-- Naming your baby: naming your baby acknowledges that your baby was a person to you.
+- Name your baby: naming your baby acknowledges that your baby is real, loved and missed.

-- Collecting mementos: you could have a special box for things like ultrasound photos, photos of your baby, a hospital tag, hand or foot prints, a lock of hair, sympathy cards, pressed flowers and maybe toys or clothes that were ready for your baby.
+- Collect mementos: you could have a special box for things like ultrasound photos, photos of your baby, a hospital tag, hand or foot prints, a lock of hair, sympathy cards, pressed flowers and maybe toys or clothes that were ready for your baby.

-- Choosing a keepsake: this could be something like an ornament or jewellery.
+- Choose a keepsake: this could be something like an ornament or jewellery.

-- Creating something: this could be a drawing, quilt, scrapbook or a piece of music.
+- Create something: this could be a drawing, quilt, scrapbook or piece of music.

-- Saying goodbye: you could do this by writing a poem or a letter to your baby.
+- Say goodbye: you could do this by writing a poem or letter to your baby.

-- Burying your baby: it’s possible to have a burial, either at home or in a cemetery.
+- Bury your baby: it’s possible to have a burial, either at home or in a cemetery.

 Looking after yourself after your baby’s death